cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-demo.md

 These datasets are available for download at [insert-url-here]().

+Runtime for **MetaSanity** can be quite for high numbers of genomes.
+For convenience, users are recommended to run all portions of this blog in a separate screen environment.
+For example, `screen -S test-run-MetaSanity`.

 Installation
 ------
 See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for installation instructions.
+This blog post assumes that users have completed instructions for the optional `.bashrc` installation.

 Project preparation
 ======